br3ndonland/inboard/README.md

 ```

 The FastAPI image is also tagged with `latest`.
 Docker uses the `latest` tag by default, so simply running `docker pull ghcr.io/br3ndonland/inboard` will pull the FastAPI image.

+If authentication to GHCR is needed, follow the instructions [below](#configuring-docker-for-github-container-registry).

 ### Use images in a _Dockerfile_